Ballsdex-Team/BallsDex-DiscordBot/eventexample/README.md

 grows past the treasure limit, a player who loses the role — **keeps the quests they can only do once**, so a pass started can always be finished, but the quests that come back every day or week stop for them.
 That is what keeps a beginners' pass from being farmed forever.

+### Which pass opens by default

+`/pass view` with no argument picks, in this order:

+1. the running pass with the lowest `position` — started, not over, published;
+2. failing that, a pass that is over but whose claim window (`claim_until`) is still open, so players who finished it can still collect;
+3. for staff only, a draft, so an event can be read through before it is published.

+So `position` is the knob: give the event you want players to land on the lowest number.
+Two passes can run side by side — players reach the other one by naming it, `/pass view event_pass:...`.